LAMcGuinness/Milestone1-Bluebells/README.md

 ## Testing
 ### Issues Encountered
+* Quotes were not aligning horizontally when put in place initially.
+    -Fix: had the closing for row div placed after the first quote.
+Moved to after quote 3 working as expected now.

 * Drop down menu not working on section pages only working on index page.
     - Fix: Forgot to add the link for Javascript from Bootstrap at the bottom of the body section to the other pages.